Ochlology

 scarcely ask for a more graphic depiction of Bernoulli's law than the

-century of vectors for buoys drifting in the North Atlantic Ocean, as
+century of vectors for buoys drifting in the North Atlantic Ocean (on the

 Vectors of